SoccerNet-v2: A Dataset and Benchmarks for Holistic Understanding of Broadcast Soccer Videos: Related Work

 \section{Related Work}

-\mysection{Video understanding datasets.} Many video datasets have been made available in the last decade, proposing challenging tasks around human action understanding~\cite{gorelick2007actions,schuldt2004recognizing}, with applications in movies~\cite{Kuehne11,marszalek2009actions,sigurdsson2016hollywood}, sports~\cite{KarpathyCVPR14,niebles2010modeling,rodriguez2008action}, cooking~\cite{damen2020epic,kuehne2014language,rohrbach2012database}, and large-scale generic video classification in the wild~\cite{abu2016youtube,kay2017kinetics,soomro2012ucf101}.
+\mysection{Video understanding datasets.} Many video datasets propose challenging tasks around human action understanding~\cite{gorelick2007actions,schuldt2004recognizing}, with applications in movies~\cite{Kuehne11,marszalek2009actions,sigurdsson2016hollywood}, sports~\cite{KarpathyCVPR14,niebles2010modeling,rodriguez2008action}, cooking~\cite{damen2020epic,kuehne2014language,rohrbach2012database}, and large-scale generic video classification~\cite{abu2016youtube,kay2017kinetics,soomro2012ucf101}.
 While early efforts focused on trimmed video classification, more recent datasets provide fine-grained annotations of longer videos at a temporal~\cite{caba2015activitynet,THUMOS14,sigurdsson2016hollywood,yeung2018every,zhao2019hacs} or spatio-temporal level~\cite{gu2018ava,mettes2016spot,rodriguez2008action,weinzaepfel2016human}.
-In particular, THUMOS14~\cite{THUMOS14} is the first benchmark for temporal activity localization, introducing 413 untrimmed videos, for a total of 24 hours and 6,363 temporally anchored activities, originally split into 20 classes then extended to 65 classes in MultiTHUMOS~\cite{yeung2018every}.
-ActivityNet~\cite{caba2015activitynet} gathers the first large-scale dataset for activity understanding, with 849 hours of untrimmed videos, temporally annotated with 30,791 anchored activities split into 200 classes.
-Every year, an ActivityNet competition is hosted highlighting a variety of tasks with hundreds of submissions~\cite{ghanem2018activitynet,ghanem2017activitynet}.
-More recent datasets consider videos at an atomic level, with fine-grained temporal annotations from short snippets of longer videos~\cite{gu2018ava,monfort2019moments,zhao2019hacs}.
-In particular, Multi-Moments in Time~\cite{monfort2019multi} provides 2M action labels for 1M short clips of 3s, classified into 313 annotated action classes.
-Something-Something~\cite{goyal2017something} collects more than 100k videos annotated with 147 classes of daily human-object interactions.
-Breakfast~\cite{kuehne2014language} and MPII-Cooking~2 \cite{rohrbach2016recognizing} provide annotations for individual steps of various cooking activities.
-EPIC-KITCHENS \cite{damen2020epic} scales up those approaches by providing 55 hours of cooking footage, annotated with around 40k action clips of 147 different classes.
+THUMOS14~\cite{THUMOS14} is the first benchmark for temporal activity localization, introducing 413 untrimmed videos, totalling 24 hours and 6k temporally anchored activities split into 20 classes, then extended to 65 classes in MultiTHUMOS~\cite{yeung2018every}.
+ActivityNet~\cite{caba2015activitynet} gathers the first large-scale dataset for activity understanding, with 849 hours of untrimmed videos, temporally annotated with 30k anchored activities split into 200 classes.
+A yearly ActivityNet competition highlights a variety of tasks with hundreds of submissions~\cite{ghanem2018activitynet,ghanem2017activitynet}.
+Some datasets consider videos at an atomic level, with fine-grained temporal annotations from short snippets of longer videos~\cite{gu2018ava,monfort2019moments,zhao2019hacs}.
+Multi-Moments in Time~\cite{monfort2019multi} provides 2M action labels for 1M short clips of 3s, classified into 313 classes.
+Something-Something~\cite{goyal2017something} collects 100k videos annotated with 147 classes of daily human-object interactions.
+Breakfast~\cite{kuehne2014language} and MPII-Cooking~2 \cite{rohrbach2016recognizing} provide annotations for individual steps of cooking activities.
+EPIC-KITCHENS~\cite{damen2020epic} scales up those approaches with 55 hours of cooking footage, annotated with around 40k action clips of 147 classes.